ryanfisher/ryanfisher.io/resume.md

 ##### Responsibilities
 - Wrote out technical plans for projects and new features.
-- Developed services written in Ruby and React using Flow for type checking javascript.
+- Developed services written in Ruby and React using Flow for type checking JavaScript.
 - Reviewed code daily and occasionally mentored junior developers.

 ##### Select Accomplishments
-- Led planning and development on our first digital only product, requiring significant changes to order flows in our system.
+- Led technical planning and development on our first digital only product, requiring significant changes to order flows in our system.
-- Wrote Go code to assist in integration of Google Vision api for categorizing users' artworks.
+- Wrote Go code to integrate Google Vision api features used to categorize users' artworks.
+- Refactored significant portions of React codebase to eliminate side effects, using type checking, and moving to functional stateless components when possible.

 ### Senior Software Engineer (May, 2017 - May, 2018)
 #### EcoAtm/Gazelle, San Diego, CA